AlexandraEL9/MS2-seize-the-day/README.md

 | VT-02        | CSS: code adheres to standards and best practices when run through the validator               |           |                               |
 | VT-03        | JavaScript: code adheres to standards and best practices when run through the validator               |           |                               |

+# Automated testing
+- **Automated Testing**: Automated testing is the use of software tools and scripts to execute pre-defined test cases on a software application without manual intervention.
+It aims to verify that the application functions correctly and meets specified requirements.
+Automated testing can significantly speed up the testing process, improve accuracy by eliminating human error, and allow for more frequent and thorough testing, especially for repetitive tasks and regression tests.
+This approach is especially useful in continuous integration and continuous deployment (CI/CD) pipelines, ensuring that new code changes do not introduce defects.
+- **Possible Uses in this project**:
+-
+-

 ### Navigation bar links.
 Home, Gallery, Contact and Menus pages jump to the respective places when clicked.